Sadegh-Moayedizadeh/shopping-cart/README.md

 procedure from **NoviraTech** company.

 The source code is developed in a type-safe manner following the best practices in the field.
-As an example a use of generic typing can be seen in the classes developed under ``crud`` directory.
+As an example a use of generic types can be seen in the classes developed under ``crud`` directory.

 The development of this project has been mostly test-driven following the